Peanut Butter Cup Cookies are the ultimate Reeses Cup Cookies! Soft and chewy with a crisp outer edge- the perfect peanut butter cup cookie!

 - Total Comfort Food: Peanut butter and chocolate cookies are one of those combinations that are sure to comfort you.

-Ingredients for Reese’s Peanut Butter Cup Cookies
+Reese Peanut Butter Cup Cookies Ingredients

 For these cookies you'll need